juho05/crossonic/README.md

 - Drag `Crossonic.app` to the `Applications` directory

 **NOTE:** Currently macOS binaries are not signed.
-If macOS prevents you from opening the `.dmg` file or starting the app, you will need to open *System Settings*, click on *Privacy & Security*, scroll down to *Security*, click *Open* and hit *Open Anyway*.
-This should only be necessary once.
+If macOS prevents you from opening the `.dmg` file or starting the app, you will need to open *System Settings*, click on *Privacy & Security*, scroll down to *Security* where it says that Crossonic was blocked and hit *Open Anyway*.
+This should only be necessary once after a new version was installed.

 ### Web

-- Download and extract `Crossonic-x.x.x-web.zip` from the [releases](https://github.com/juho05/crossonic/releases/latest)
+- Download and extract `Crossonic-x.x.x-web.zip` from the [releases](https://github.com/juho05/crossonic/releases/latest) page
 - Host the extracted files with a web server like [Caddy](https://caddyserver.com/)

 #### Hosting requirements